 Lab Schedule

-The laboratory portion of Biology 337 provides a hands-on opportunity to learn about the structure and function of the major invertebrate body plans.
-You will examine living and preserved specimens, some collected locally and others ordered from other biological field stations.
-During each lab you will complete exercises consisting of observations, dissections, drawings, and thought questions.
-Each week a handout will guide you through these exercises; additional paper will be available for you to complete drawings.
-You should keep all handouts, exercise sheets, drawings, etc. organized in a notebook to use when studying for the laboratory portion of the midterm exams.
+The laboratory portion of Biology 337 is a hands-on opportunity to learn about the structure and function of the major invertebrate body plans.
+You will examine living and preserved specimens, many collected locally and some sent from other biological field stations.
+Each week you will complete exercises consisting of observations, dissections, drawings, and thought questions.
+A handout will guide you through these exercises; additional paper will be available for you to complete drawings.
+There is a lot of material, and you must try to use your time efficiently.
+Keep all handouts, exercise sheets, and drawings, organized in a notebook to use when studying for the lab practical exams (guidelines available at the course website).

 Look here for suggestions about how to make the most of your laboratory experience.